elew85/2700-final-project/README.txt

 doubly-linked list would not present a major concern for this use case.

 HOW TO RUN PROGRAM:
-There is a compiled "my_playlist.exe" file which can be run from the command line.
-Once you run the ./my_playlist.exe command, you will be prompted with various menu options to edit and run through an abridged demonstration of how it may work.
+First compile "main.cpp" and output with designated filename (example: g++ main.cpp -o playlist.exe).
+Once you run the executable, the program will prompt you as the user with various menu options to edit and run through an abridged demonstration of how it may work.
 5 songs are pre-loaded for you as a starting point, but you can either add new music or else clear entirely and start freshly from scratch.

 Enjoy!